Thank you for reading our post, please rate this article at the end.

 Walking on a TPO roof should not be a difficult thing.
 You simply have to follow every one of the safety protocols to ensure that you remain safe whilst walking on the roof.
 There are bound to be moments when you need to conduct routine maintenance and will be required to get on the roof to fix whatever.

 Certain fixes like sealing leaks require someone to be up on the roof directly fixing the issue.
-There are some things you should do before you head on to a TPO roofing.
+There are some things you should do before you head onto a TPO roof.

 - Should you fall under or meet the weight limit, you can go ahead with walking on the roof, so long as safety is the number one mindset.
 However, if you weigh more than the limit, it is much better to have someone lighter handle the task that requires you to be on the roof.